Volunteer Week Hawaii, April 18-24, 2021

 Be a Big Brother or Big Sister

-— Maui kids continue to look for a caring adult role model, even during the COVID-19 outbreak.
+— Maui kids continue to look for a caring adult role model, even during the COVID-19 pandemic.
 Today’s youth are faced with a variety of challenges and being matched with a Big Brother or Big Sister can help them navigate these challenges and reach their full potential.
 “Bigs” (adults) are asked to meet their “Little” (aged 6-16) between 2-4 times a month, for at least one year, to learn a new skill, have lunch, or enjoy an activity.
 Visit www.bbbshawaii.org/beabig.html for more information.

 Donate or Volunteer to Feed Local Families